thor314/pazk/n-pazk-ch1.md

 ## Notes
 An example of VC in practice:
-Let Prover be supercomputer; Verifer be phone.
+Let Prover be supercomputer; Verifier be phone.
 Verifier wants expensive computation performed, but Prover has incentive to cheat Verifier.
 Prover has a lot of resources with which to do so.
 Prover can submit a *proof* to Verifier, which is cheap for Verifier to check, relative to actually doing the computation.

 **Succinct** means the proofs are short.